telefonicaid/fiware-orion/doc/manuals/user/ngsiv2_implementation_notes.md

 The way in which Orion implements such forwarding is as follows:

-Orion implements an additional field `legacyForwarding` (within `provider`) not included in NGSIv2 specification.
+Orion implements an additional field `legacyForwarding` (within `provider`) not included in the NGSIv2 specification.
 If the value of `legacyForwarding` is `true` then NGSIv1-based query/update will be used for forwarding requests associated to that registration.
-Although NGSIv1 is deprecated, for the time being, NGSIv2-based forwarding has not been defined (see [this issue](https://github.com/telefonicaid/fiware-orion/issues/3068) about it) so the only valid option is to always use `"legacyForwarding": true` (otherwise a 501 Not Implemented error response will be the result).
+Although NGSIv1 is deprecated, some Context Provider may not have been migrated yet to NGSIv2, so this mode may prove useful.

 [Top](#top)